ChrisMayor/D365SwotMatrix/README.md

 * Some UI enhancements / Design improvements
 * Icons are currently integrated via Googles CDN - maybe needs to be replaced if this is not suiteable for your implementation
 * Get the labels from Dynamics Metadata Service to allow translations
+* Wrap the Angular App in a Power App Custom Control (PCF) - Render the html and integrate the contents

 ## Missing post create refresh of the web resource on the classic ui